jfcloutier/karma_system/design_notes/som.md

 Most communications are between a CA and its umwelt CAs and vice-versa.
 Other communications span the entire collective.

-Communications are done either via broadcasted events that CAs either listen to or ignore.
+Communications are done either via broadcasted events that CAs either listen to or ignore, or via directed messages.

 ### CA to umwelt CAs

 * Predictions - beliefs expected to be held by at least some umwelt CAs
-* Action directives - prioritized goals to achieve (the CA receiving the directive is free to choose how)
+* Directives - prioritized goals to achieve (the CA receiving the directive is free to choose how)

 ### Unwelt CAs to parent CAs

-* Belief domain - what predicates are used to express beliefs, and their value domains (so the parent CAs knows how to compose predictions)
+* Beliefs domain - what predicates are used to express beliefs, and their value domains (so the parent CAs knows how to compose predictions, irrespective of its causal theory)
 * Prediction errors - contradicting received predictions
-* Action report - whether an action directive was successful and, if so, the policy executed
+* Action reports - whether a directive can be actualized, is ready to actualize or was successful
 * Lifecycle - notifying the parent of being added to, or removed from, its umwelt

 ### CA to all CAs